Breword/tmux/Contributing.md

   made bigger).

 - Moving, joining and otherwise reorganizing panes, windows and session should be easier in tree mode.
-For example, either a new key to swap tagged panes if two are tagged, or tagged pane and current if one is tagged, and so on.
-Or make :swap-pane use tagged panes but that might be much harder.
-Likewise for move, join, etc. Also dragging would be nice.
+This should use the marked pane rather than mixing it up with tagging.
+Maybe keys to break/join/move without leaving tree mode?
+  Also dragging would be nice.

 - ([#1605](https://github.com/tmux/tmux/issues/1605)) Support for ZERO WIDTH
   JOINER U+200D.